Updated April 21, 2026

 |---|---|---|

-Spirit Guardians | Specter | + Excellent stack-building passive damage + Excellent crowd control -- lets you focus on dodging + Good range that covers a wide area around you - Low starting damage before blessings kick in |
+Spirit Guardians | Specter | + Excellent stack-building passive damage + Excellent crowd control that lets you focus on dodging + Good range that covers a wide area around you - Low starting damage before blessings kick in |

-Crystal Turrets | Monk | + Indestructible turrets that auto-fire at enemies + Excellent crowd control and stack-building damage + Paired with Armillary Sphere and Beira blessings, creates a permanent Freeze lockdown -- one of the strongest strategies in the game |
+Crystal Turrets | Monk | + Indestructible turrets that auto-fire at enemies + Excellent crowd control and stack-building damage + Paired with Armillary Sphere and Beira blessings, creates a permanent Freeze lockdown, one of the strongest strategies in the game |

 Shadow Strike | Vigilante | + Massive damage potential paired with Badb blessings + Auto-locks onto the nearest enemy + Instant cast with no wind-up - Occasionally teleports behind the wrong target |